These painted floor ideas may finally push you over the pro-floor painting edge…

 People ponder painted floors a lot, I think.
 But most don’t actually pull the trigger…or the paintbrush and actually paint their floors.
 Why not?
 Well, I think that much of the debate revolves around the question of durability.

-Oh, and quickly, before we push onward to the painted floors, I’d love to invite you to join 100,000+ other DIY lovers who hang out with us here at the nest!
+Oh, and quickly, before we push onward to the painted floors, I’d love to invite you to join 100,000+ other DIY and home decor lovers who hang out with us here at the nest!

 All flooring has pros and cons.
 That’s fact.